andreivarga36/WeatherApp/README.md

 ### Technologies and Tools Used

     - C#: The programming language used for developing the application

     - .NET Framework: The development platform for creating desktop applications

-    - Windows Forms: The GUI library used for building the user interface

     - Newtonsoft.Json: The library used for serializing and deserializing JSON data

+    - System.IO: The namespace used for input and output operations

     - HttpClient: The .NET class used for making HTTP requests to the OpenWeatherMap API

+    - Windows Forms: The GUI library used for building the user interface

+    - System.Threading.Tasks: The namespace used for working with asynchronous tasks

     - Code Analyzers: Microsoft.CodeAnalysis.NetAnalyzers, Roslynator.Analyzers, SonarAnalyzer.CSharp